Relationships Part 2: Effectively Communicating Your Illness

 • avoid big, confusing medical words,

-• give a brief summary of the illness,
+• give a summary of the illness,

 • use positive body language such as smiling, not crossing your arms, speaking slowly, and making eye contact